-The predecessors of the pockets are also the smaller rope-hanging containers common in the Middle Ages, which allowed women and men to take their smaller items with them.
-A major innovation took place in the 17th century, when these pouches began to be sewn inside clothes to hide personal belongings - thus actually creating pockets and with them the emphasis on traditional gender roles through the pockets.
+The predecessors of the pockets can also be considered the rope-hung, smaller-sized containers that were common in the Middle Ages, allowing women and men to take their smaller items with them.
+A major innovation took place in the 17th century, as these bags began to be sewn inside clothes to hide personal items - thus actually creating pockets and with them the emphasis on traditional gender roles through the pockets.

 These pockets were conveniently accessible to men (as they were placed on coats, vests, trousers), while they were fitted to women under their petticoats in a way that was difficult to access.
 Thus, women were not allowed to disclose their personal belongings until the end of the 18th century, when the use of purses became widespread.
 However, these small decorative bags were not suitable for storing money and valuables - according to this, women do not need a functional pocket because they do not have access to property.

 At the turn of the 20th century, however, women's aspirations for independence became stronger, and campaigns led to the rethinking of women's clothing, among others, led by the Rational Dress Society .
-The “suffixed costume” , which has many pockets, also became popular at the time, and its name proclaims the feminist point of view - a suffocator was the first woman to stand up and fight for women's political equality.
-And after the World Wars, it became necessary for women to get to work, so the promotion of the working female ideal came to the fore, which clearly required more practical clothing — pants and large pockets.
+The “suffixed costume” with its many pockets also became popular at the time, and its name preached the feminist point of view - a suffocator for women who were the first to stand up and fight for the right to vote.
+And after the World Wars, it became necessary for women to get to work, so the promotion of the working female ideal came to the fore, which clearly required more practical clothing - pants and large pockets.

-So at Printta, in addition to functionality, we also keep women's independence in mind when designing large pockets for women's pieces.
+In addition to functionality, at Print, we also keep women's independence in mind when designing large pockets for women's pieces.

-You can find these women's products in this collection.
+You will find these women's products in this collection .